-But as bad as Trump is, viewing his election as a unique moment of national apocalypse obscures the reality of our recent history, specifically the fact that only 16 years before Trump, we had a president who was arguably worse.
+But as bad as Trump is, viewing his election as a unique moment of national apocalypse obscures the reality of our recent history, specifically the fact that only 16 years before Trump, we elected a president who was arguably worse.
 After all, George W. Bush also won an extremely close election under suspicious circumstances and also passed a regressive tax bill that overwhelmingly favored the wealthy — but he also used a national tragedy to launch two wars in the greater Middle East, one of which is still ongoing and both of which together killed hundreds of thousands and destabilized an entire region, as well as to implement a national surveillance regime that violated the fourth amendment in the name of national security.

 Of course, as leftists, it’s ultimately fruitless to debate who was worse — it’s like assessing the difference between two equally horrible diseases that present with differing symptoms.
 Instead, it’s more helpful to look back at the presidential election of 2004, when Bush comfortably secured himself and his awful administration a second term, and ask ourselves what Democrats did wrong.
 After all, Bush’s first term saw a form of resistance that in some ways exceeded that of the Trump years (at least so far): the country’s biggest anti-war protests since Vietnam.
 Clearly there was leftist and liberal energy throughout the country, a feeling that in voting to invade Iraq in search of ultimately mythical weapons of mass destruction, as well as an ultimately mythical (not to mention ideologically muddled) connection between Saddam Hussein and al-Qaeda, our politicians collectively failed us — yet the Democrats capitalized on none of that energy and lost by a bigger margin than they had in 2000.
 So what happened?